CFDs are leveraged products that incur a high level of risk. Know more

 Types of forex trading

-Different Approached to Financial Markets
+Different Approaches to Financial Markets

 The world of financial markets can be approached in many ways.
 While the end goal is to make money, the way to get there is different based on the personality of every trader.
 Some are focused on taking risks while expecting bigger rewards while others look to preserve their capital while building long-term and low-risk profits.
 There are six different types of traders: